 Colorado Presbyterian Pilgrimage:

 Pilgrimage is an experience designed to open your heart and mind to the transforming power of the Holy Spirit.
 A short course in living the Christian life, it is a method of studying and focusing on living a Christian life in every part of your life.
-It is a 4-day weekend retreat that is offered at least once a year.
+This 4-day weekend retreat is offered at least once a year.
 If you are interested in learning more about Pilgrimage, please check out the Pilgrimage website: www.coloradopilgrimage.org

 Serving at CEH: